billytcl/calico/README.md

 There are a number of parameters that you can set:

+Quality score `-q`: this sets the quality score threshold for filtering out droplet partitions.
+Droplets with q-scores smaller than this value will be labelled as NA and omitted from analysis.
+This is used during the clustering (`-c`) stage.

 Number of clusters `-n`: this sets the expected number of clusters from a postive control dataset.
 Default is 3, and has been tested for 4 with a Taqman ddPCR dataset.
+This is used during the model generation (`-m`) stage.

 Tiles `-t`: this sets the tile size for the sliding window average.
 It creates a t x t sliding window to average over the gridded dataset.
+This is used during the model generation (`-m`) stage.